Nigel Ward: Current and Recent Projects

 Language learners often have difficulty with prosody, especially for the prosodic forms used in dialog activities, but there are no diagnostic tools for dialog prosody.
 We are developing methods to work directly on unannotated non-native dialog data to automatically produce a listing of the prosodic constructions on which the non-natives are weak.
 We first create models of both native and non-native prosodic behavior in terms of pragmatic constructions, derived using Principal Components Analysis.
 The constructions involving weakness are then automatically identified as those native constructions for which there is no close non-native counterpart, as measured the cosine distance over the loadings of the component features.
 So far this method has been applied to 90 minutes of dialog behavior by six advanced native-Spanish learners of English, successfully discovering both minor differences and major deficits.

-Automating the Discovery of Dialog Patterns
+Tools to Support the Discovery of Dialog Patterns

 Building better dialog systems requires a better understanding of the low-level details of human communication.
 However the dynamics of interaction at the extreme time-scales characteristic of swift dialog are not accessible to casual observation.
 Progress here depends on tools for systematically analyzing these patterns of behavior.
 In recent years excellent freeware tools for audio data transcription, phonetic analysis, and speech manipulation have appeared, however none work well for dialog.
 We need tools that directly support search, comparison, hypothesis formulation, and hypothesis evaluation for dialog phenomena; this is essential to advancing scientific understanding and to engineering highly responsive systems.

 We have built a toolkit for this kind of analysis including methods for semi-automatically identifying important dialog cues and patterns from conversation data in any language.
 We are currently extending this toolkit and applying it to new languages.
-Ultimately we hope to discover universal properties of prosody, true for all human languages.